trick77/ipset-blacklist/README.md

 ipset-blacklist
 ===============

-A set of shell scripts which use ipset and iptables to ban a large number of IP addresses published in IP blacklists. ipset uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules.
+A set of shell scripts which use ipset and iptables to ban a large number of IP addresses published in IP blacklists. `ipset` uses a hashtable to store/fetch IP addresses and thus the IP lookup is a lot (!) faster than thousands of sequentially parsed iptables ban rules.
 However, the limit of an ipset list is 2^16 entries.

-The ipset command doesn't work under OpenVZ.
-It works fine on dedicated and fully virtualized servers like KVM though.

-Note: Updating the blacklists takes a long time (8m 20s on a TPLink TL-WDR3600), and running at a low priority (with 'nice') is recommended.
-The script uses 'ipset swap' to ensure the blacklist is never empty.
+Note: Updating the blacklists takes a long time (8m 20s on a TPLink TL-WDR3600), and running at a low priority (with `nice` and `ionice`) is recommended to avoid impacting packet routing & firewall performance.

 ## Quick start for OpenWRT
-1. Copy scripts to /usr/local/bin and chmod +x
+1. Copy the scripts to a temporary directory on your OpenWRT router
-2. Modify update-blacklist.sh according to your needs.
-Per default, the blacklisted IP addresses will be saved to /etc/ip-blacklist.conf
-3. opkg update && opkg install ipset
-4. Create a firewall rule to DROP packets from blacklisted hosts
-5. Create a cron job to run update-blacklist.sh
+2. Run `sh install.sh`

 # iptables filter rule
 ```